yalelibrary/linked-art-mapping/specs/md/tasks/concepts/classification_numbers.md

 scriptInclusion: NONE
 ```

-1. For each unique `050a` or `090a` value, generate and store a top-level concept resources, identified by an IRI.
+1. For each unique `050a` or `090a` value, generate and store a top-level concept resource, identified by an IRI.

 2. Create a key for matching.